adarshxs/TokenTally/README.md

 # according to the blog, where 20% is a good buffer to accomodate for any overheads
 ```
 ### Cost per 1,000 tokens - For Selected Model
-To provide a rough estimate of the total cost of running an LLM on per 1000 token basis,
-### Cost per 1,000 tokens - For Selected Model
 To provide a rough estimate of the total cost of running an LLM on a per 1000 token basis, the logic below is followed in the calculator:

 1. **Retrieve User Inputs:**